Community First Responders

 The PulsePoint app is a Location-Based Service (LBS) with the ability to make use of the geographical position of your mobile device.
 The LBS capabilities of the app allow you to see your current location relative to the incidents occurring around you.
 This is an optional feature that is not enabled by default – you must specially opt-in to utilize this functionality.
 In addition, if you opt-in to the CPR/AED notification, the PulsePoint server will store your current location for immediate reference during an emergency where you may be nearby.
 In this case, only the current location of your device is stored (no movement history is maintained) and your identity is never known to the PulsePoint application.

-A CPR notification arrives as a normal push notification similar to the one shown in the lefthand image below.
-This push notification will be accompanied by a distinctive alert tone.
-Opening the notification will load the PulsePoint app to the screen shown below on the right.
-This screen will display your current location, the general reported location of the cardiac arrest victim, and any nearby Automated External Defibrillators (AEDs).
-You can tap an AED icon for a text description of its precise location.
+A CPR notification arrives as a critical push notification.
+This notification will be accompanied by a distinctive alert tone.
+Opening the notification will load the PulsePoint app.
+The screen will display your current location, the general reported location of the cardiac arrest victim, along with the location of nearby Automated External Defibrillators (AEDs).
 To receive a CPR Needed activation you must have the CPR notification type selected in the Settings Menu and you must be in the immediate vicinity of a reported cardiac arrest.
 Notification radiuses vary by jurisdiction.

 For the app to be activated someone must first call the local emergency number (such as 911) to begin a normal public safety response.
 This means that the victim is likely not alone when the CPR/AED notifications are made.
-In addition, the app is only activated for incidents occurring in public places (not at someone’s home for example) furthering the likelihood that others will be present.
-Also, since the app is only activated on devices in the immediate vicinity of the victim, a “Bad Samaritan” has little opportunity to be in the right place at the right time.
+In addition, lay responders are only activated for incidents occurring in public places furthering the likelihood that others will be present (only off-duty professional responders are notified of residential cardiac arrest incidents).
+Also, since the app is only activated on devices in the immediate vicinity of the victim, a “Bad Samaritan” would have little opportunity to be in the right place at the right time.

-The app aims to notify those essentially within walking distance of the event location.
-However, this distance is configurable on an agency by agency basis.
+The app aims to notify those essentially within walking distance of the event.
+However, this distance is configurable based on local needs and response time experience.
 Higher population densities usually warrant a smaller notification radius.
-Likewise, a rural area with longer local government response times may choose to notify over a broader area.
+Likewise, rural response times may necessitate a larger notification area.

 The purpose of the Good Samaritan Law is to protect individuals that assist a victim during a medical emergency.
 Most Good Samaritan laws are created specifically for the general public.
 The law assumes that there is no medically trained person available to assist the victim.
 Since the Good Samaritan typically does not have medical training, the law protects him or her from being liable from injury or death caused to the victim during a medical emergency.
 A general layperson is protected under the Good Samaritan laws as long as he or she has good intentions to aid the victim to the best of his or her ability during a medical emergency.
 Since each state law has specific guidelines, and this text does not provide a worldwide view of this matter, you should familiarize yourself with the laws or acts applicable to you.
 A typical example of the wording appears below.